Assistance programs Orange County California

-The Partnership provides a variety of help to pay bills, emergency services and grants, and they enable struggling families to meet their basic needs and develop the skills and knowledge to get back on their feet.
+The Partnership provides a variety of help to pay bills, emergency services and hardship grants.
+They enable struggling families to meet their basic needs and develop the skills and knowledge to get back on their feet.
 Some of the programs offered are below.
 Contact them at 12640 Knott Street, Garden Grove CA or (714) 897-6670 to learn more about these and other resources available to you, or to apply.

 AIDS Services Foundation Orange County can help HIV or AIDs patients.
 If qualified, receive utility, mortgage, rent, or security deposits assistance.
 The center can also provide transportation services to clients for medical appointments, and this includes van and taxi rides, bus passes, or ACCESS fare coupons.
 Call 949-809-5700

 Family Assistance Ministries offers some homeless prevention services.
 This can include funds for basic housing costs such as rent or utilities.
-Referrals are also available to other agencies in San Diego County.
+Referrals are also available to other agencies in Orange County.
 They also provide motel vouchers, a discounted prescription medication card, toiletries, and many other resources in their service area.
 The address is 1030 Calle Negocio, San Clemente, California, 92673, dial 949-492-8477, or more on Family Assistance Ministry assistance programs.

-Assistance League of Orange – Services include a daily bus pass to those in need when funding is available.
+Assistance League of Orange County – Services include a free daily bus pass to those in need when funding is available.
 Provides utility and electric bill assistance.
-Scholarships can be provided to high school seniors who reside or attend school within the Orange Unified School District.
-124 South Orange Street, telephone 714-532-5800
+There are also free back to school supply programs for kids from K to 12, including uniforms, backpacks and Chromebooks in Orange County.

 Friendly Center, Inc. – Residents in the Orange Unified School District who are at risk of having electricity services disconnected may get help.
 Also provides information, case management and referrals for families in crisis.
 Other services include Basic English as a Second Language (ESL) class for adults.
 Brown Bag Food Program, Government Commodities, and free food is offered.
 147 West Rose Avenue, Orange, California, 92867, dial 714-771-5300

 Society of Saint Vincent De Paul - A conference of churches and religious organization partner together, often with other charities.
 Various social services and emergency assistance is offered.
 Examples of programs administered include free Christmas toys, clothing, and meals.
-Direct financial aid may be paid out to Orange County families in a crisis for expenses such as rent or energy bills.
-Other resources include food, help for senior citizens, referrals and case management.
-Read more.
+There is also help for immigrants (legal or not), Mexicans, and Spanish speakers among others.

-Emergency rent help is provided by a number of organizations and churches that operate across the area, and many rely on federal government grants for their funding.
+Emergency rent or security help is provided by a number of organizations and churches that operate across the area, and many rely on federal government grants for their funding.
 Other housing services can include shelter or information on low income apartments for clients.
 Find information on about 15 other non-profits to call for Orange County CA rent assistance.

 Community Center distributes baby supplies such as food, formula, and diapers when available.
 Also provides electric and utility bill payment assistance to those in need when funds are available.
-Clothing and rent may also be offered.
+Free clothing and rent may also be offered.
 ESL classes that meet Amnesty and Civic requirements are held all year round.

 South County Outreach is an income based program that can help people pay their utilities if they are faced with a disconnection.
 Or if your service is currently disconnected then financial assistance may be provided as well.
 Funds for water bills may be offered too.

-The non-profit only supports the South Orange County area.
+- The non-profit only supports the South Orange County area.
 While funding is limited, there may be funds for paying rent, and they also operate a client choice food pantry and thrift store.
 Individuals working towards self-sufficiency can also apply for the transitional housing program.
 26776 Vista Terrace, Lake Forest, CA, 92630, telephone 949-380-8144, or find more South County Outreach assistance programs.

 Share Our Selves offers local residents the Energy Assistance Fund, which is for paying electric bills.
 1550 Superior Avenue, Costa Mesa, California, 92627, call 949-270-2100